Scuba clubs 3

 Their skeleton is made of cartilage, but not their teeth.
 An incredible bull shark fact is they change their teeth continuously.
 On average, they lose 30,000 pieces in their lifetime.
 It is not necessary to say bull sharks are carnivorous.

 The skin of sharks is a masterpiece of nature.
 On the one hand, we have to highlight its color.
 Bull sharks are dark on top, which helps them camouflage themselves in the darkness of deep water when viewed from above.
 The same is true if you look at them from below.
 The skin on their lower body is much lighter.
-It helps them go unnoticed due to the water lighting.
+It helps them go unnoticed due to the water’s lighting.

 On the other hand, bull sharks have placoid scales, also called dermal denticles.
 These scales have a hydrodynamic shape that allows them to swim faster.

-bull sharks facts - 4
+bull shark facts - 4

-a) Electrical perception, which allows them to detect prey within a 50 cm / 20 in radius.
+It allows them to detect prey within a 50 cm / 20 in radius.
 Without needing to see them.

 The head of bull sharks is full of electroreceptors known as “Lorenzini Ampoules”.
 Electrical perception helps them to detect predators, social interaction, and it works as a navigation tool.

-b) The vision and smell of bull sharks reaches up to 100 meters / 328 ft.
+The vision and smell of bull sharks reaches up to 100 meters / 328 ft.

-c) The hearing of bull sharks is extremely sensitive.
+The hearing of bull sharks is extremely sensitive.
 They can distinguish sounds more than 1km / 0.62 miles away.

 Their hearing organs are located behind their eyes, and they also play a role in helping their balance.
 They help the shark determine its position in the water.

-4. Bull Sharks Reproduction
+4. The Bull Shark Facts About Their Reproduction

 Bull sharks are viviparous, so the young develop within the mother until they are born.
 The gestation period lasts between 10 and 11 months, and from 1 to 3 young can be born in a birth.
 It may seem like a long gestation period, but the young need to be fully capable of surviving alone.
-Contrary to what other sharks do, bull shark mothers do not keep their young close by, so they will thrive on their own in calm waters.
-Bull sharks are a slowly reproducing species because a female can only procreate every two years.

-bull sharks facts - 2
+bull shark facts - 6

 Bull sharks are at the top of the food chain, so only larger and more powerful animals can threaten them.
 In general, they are other sharks such as the white shark and the tiger shark.